Why does being in the Friend Zone suck so bad?

 Do men do this sort of thing to women all the time?

 Being a jerk to her if she wants to be “just friends” is SUPER unattractive behavior.

 Let me make this even more clear.

 - Dependable, reliable, always there for her all the time, every time

 - More focused on trying to “be a good guy” than focusing on improving your appearance or learning to be more awesome

-- Resentful because things you do for her do not lead to her wanting you in a physical or romantic way
+- Resentful because things you do for her do not lead to her wanting you in a romantic or sexual way

 Here is you at your MOST attractive:

-- Less available because you are meeting and dating new women
+- Less available because you are meeting and dating other women

 - Focused on being more attractive by working on your appearance and your attitude